 On one hand, a wave of restoration has been building for decades as a logical progression of the Conservancy’s conservation of such an extraordinary coastal wilderness.
 But there’s a growing awareness as our climate changes that the healthiest, most intact ecosystems will be the most resilient and likely to endure.

 Healthy natural communities also stand to make a real difference in people’s lives, especially in places as vulnerable as our Eastern Shore.

-Lusk recently assisted the Virginia Institute of Marine Science (VIMS) in releasing the first test batch of 5,500 juvenile bay scallops.
+Lusk assisted the Virginia Institute of Marine Science (VIMS) in releasing the first test batch of 5,500 juvenile bay scallops.
 The South Bay site is part of the restored eelgrass meadows where volunteers helped collect more than 10 million seeds this spring.

 Almost immediately, Lusk observed evidence of the close ties between scallops and eelgrass.
 The scallops began emitting byssal threads, affixing themselves to the blades that will shelter them from strong currents and from such predators as crabs and rays.

 While sustaining even a recreational scallop fishery will require significantly more work and investment, Lusk believes these efforts offer realistic promise.
 “Our goal for this project is to evaluate different methods and find the most economically viable way to achieve large-scale scallop restoration,” he says.
 “If we can get the funding, scallops can make a real comeback here.”

 Related Story: Bringing Back Virginia's Scallops (WVTF-Radio IQ)